 If you’re feeling negative during an interview, you might become so bogged down in negative thoughts that you struggle to focus.
 Practice active listening to make sure you stay focused on the interviewer and understand what she is saying.

-Look the interviewer in the eye while she is speaking, ask clarifying questions, and rephrase what she says to ensure understanding (“So, what you’re saying is…”).
+Look the interviewer in the eye while they are speaking, ask clarifying questions, and rephrase what they say to ensure understanding (“So, what you’re saying is…”).
 Active listening demonstrates that you are engaged and interested in the job.

-Even if the interviewer asks you if you have experience with a task of which you know nothing, admit your lack of experience, but emphasize your interest and enthusiasm in learning something new.
+Even if the interviewer asks you if you have experience with a task about which you know nothing, mention your lack of experience, but emphasize your interest and enthusiasm in learning something new.
 While having the skills necessary for a job is important, a positive, can-do attitude goes a long way.

 Smiling, even when you’re not feeling happy, can actually brighten your mood.
 So even if you are feeling disheartened about your job search, walk into and out of the office with a smile.
 It will put both you and your interviewer in a good mood.